 C is ideologically moderate.

-D has both a liberal and conservative ideology.
+D has a liberal ideology.

 Question #33